Chart Color Schemes

 Residential development activity is lower than average in Johnstone according to AreaSearch's national comparison of local real estate markets

-Johnstone has seen around 22 new homes approved each year over the past five financial years, totalling 112 homes.
-As of FY-26, 9 approvals have been recorded.
-On average, 1.7 new residents per year per dwelling constructed were added between FY-21 and FY-25.
-The market shows a good balance between supply and demand, supporting stable conditions.
+Johnstone has seen approximately 22 new homes approved each year over the past five financial years, totalling 112 homes.
+As of FY-26, 9 approvals have been recorded so far.
+The average number of new residents per year per dwelling constructed in Johnstone between FY-21 and FY-25 was 1.7.
+This indicates a balanced supply and demand market, supporting stable conditions for housing.

 Frequently Asked Questions - Development